Houmaneskandani/CS-166-Project/README.md

     - To validate the number of seats we verify that inputted number is not less or equal to zero or is greater or equal to five-hundred

     If all the inputs are valid, we use an INSERT statement to create a new  record containning the inputted information in the Plane table

  > • Add Pilot: Ask the user for details of a pilot and add it to the DB

  > • Add Flight: Ask the user for details of a flight and add it to the DB

+    To implement this requirement, we ask the user to input various information to create a new Flight, FlightInfo, and Schedule records

+    - To validate the flight number, we check if there is any row in the Flight table with the inputted flight number.
+If there is then we ask for a new flight number otherwise we continue.

+    - To validate the cost of the flight, we verify that inputted cost is not less than or equal to 0

+    - To validate the number of tickets sold and the number of stops, we verify that inputted numbers are not less than 0

+    - To validate the departure and arrival date, we ask the user to input the day, month, and year of the date, validating each one of those individually.
+Using the information gathered, we construct a string to represent the respective date in the format YYYY-MM-DD (date format that the database exepcts)

+    - To validate the plane and pilot ids, we verify that each id belongs to a row in a table (Plane or Pilot respectively).
+Note, we ask the user to input the pilot and plane ids because we need them to create a new row in the Flight Info table

+    If all the inputs are valid, then using the information gathered, we create new records in the Flight, Flight Info, and Schedule tables.
+We assume we had to create a new record in the Flight Info and Schedule tables althought it was not specified.
+Also, note for the last two tables mentioned we use random integes to generate their respective ids as we thought an user shouldn't need to input ids for them.

  > • Add Technician: Ask user for details of a technician and add it to the DB